Baked Apples with Crumble

 What are the best apples for baked apples?

-For this recipe, we used Honeycrisp apples.
+For this recipe, I used Honeycrisp apples.
 Jonagold, Winesap, Braeburn, Gala and Granny Smith are also great choices.
-Having an apple that is slightly tart will pair well with the sweet topping on the apples.
-Use large apples.
-If you use small apples, reduce the baking time.
+Having an apple that is slightly tart will pair well with the sweet crumble topping on the apples.

 halved and cored apples sitting on a cutting board

-3. Sprinkle the apples with cinnamon and brown sugar, then stuff them with the apple crumble.
+1. Add the oat crumble.
+Sprinkle the apples with cinnamon and brown sugar, then stuff them with the crumble topping.

 apples with oat crumble on top in a cast iron skillet